mleukam/training/README.md

  * [R for Data Science](https://r4ds.had.co.nz/): free and open online; buy a paper copy only if you like

-The best way to practice is to get some data you want analyzed and figure out how to do it.
-Use Google liberally.
-Install and try out some packages.
-The help function in RStudio and Stack Overflow will be your friend.

 ## Recommended beginner workflow in R

  * Make a folder for your projects in your file manager